KianMehrabi/weathery_web/README.md

 # Contributions
-before Forking please make sure to Submit a Issues with the solved problem Explained , you can start with <a href="#"> Known Issues Section </a>
+before Forking please make sure to Submit a Issues with the solved problem Explained , you can start with <a href="https://github.com/KianMehrabi/weathery_web/tree/main?tab=readme-ov-file#known-issues"> Known Issues Section </a>

 &nbsp;